Low Cholesterol Diet

 Once the processing has been completed, essential vitamins and minerals are distributed throughout the body and anything that is identified as waste goes into the intestinal track so that it is eventually removed from the body.

-On this note, it's vital to have a properly working evacuation system as this keeps the process moving along smoothly.
+It's vital to have a properly working evacuation system as this keeps the process moving along smoothly.
 The longer that waste remains stagnant in the body, the more toxins that can potentially cause issues over the long term.
 An impacted system can impact the rate of weight loss.

 What can assist?
 Foods and drinks which contain dietary fiber such as pearl barley, raisin bran, oats and legumes.